I used a connection caterpillar for this Stuart light tank. It was built in December 2014.

 It took more time than the Magic Track Dragon Models because it includes many sides connecting parts.
 It’s very smooth working when I use glue only one of the two pins each, it’s changed the temporary movable belt.
 Quickly fitting to the chassis and all fixed while checking the belt shape.

-Now the caterpillar is appeal point.
+Now the caterpillar is an appeal point.
 I didn’t attach side armors.

-Assembly process is difficult especially chassis box part.
+The Assembly process is difficult, especially for the chassis box part.
 Many parts are combined at the same time, so we need a trial assembly.
 Front armor is welded so in case there’s a gap we can recover with putty.

 Back shot before painting.

 The tools attached on the side of the turret neatly are called additional grousers for going through the muddy or sandy loose area, they are attached with caterpillar treads.
-If we all covered with grousers there are no spare parts so be careful not to lose small parts.
+If we are all covered with grousers there are no spare parts so be careful not to lose small parts.
 I am sometimes searching and groveling on the floor with handling mag-light for tiny parts… But the winning percentage is 50%.

 These photo-etched parts are effectively used.
 I would like to request one more is the etching light guard parts.

 I combined the Tamiya old figure with a resin head.
 The pose is a little awkward…, but anyway OK maybe after painting.

 I used a resin head after a long interval, it’s very nice!
-Unfortunately, this figure has a helmet over his eyes and difficult to show the expression.
+Unfortunately, this figure has a helmet over his eyes and is difficult to show the expression.

 Attaching decals, I painted detailed parts and lightly washing on the whole body.

 The M5A1 Stuart light tank has two Cadillac water-cooled V8 gasoline engines each has 110 horsepower.
 These are changed from the M3 diesel engine.

-The 37mm antitank gun was powerless in Europe and North Africa but showed the power in the first half of the Pacific front because Japanese tanks are not very strong.
+The 37mm antitank gun was powerless in Europe and North Africa but showed power in the first half of the Pacific front because Japanese tanks are not very strong.
 M5A1 was produced approximately 6,800 in total, the number of the most productive of the light tank.